Lizdev-05/Git-flow-assessment/README.md

 📝 License

-This project is Microverse licensed.
+This project is MIT licensed.

 # Acknowledgments